 BT Sport – UK Viewers

 BT Sport has the broadcasting rights for the Champions League in the UK.
-It will be showing Manchester City vs. Napoli live on Tuesday 17 October.
+BT will be showing Liverpool vs. Spartak Moscow live on Wednesday 6 December.
 Unfortunately, watching BT Sport online does require a UK cable subscription, which is obviously a pretty big issue for non-UK residents.

 If you have a BT Sport subscription and are traveling overseas, you can tune in to watch the games by following the step-by-step instructions below.

 Use a VPN to Watch Champions League Football

 Unblocking any of the streaming services below requires an active Virtual Private Network (VPN) connection to the US or UK (depending on your streaming method).
 You can read more about VPNs in this handy beginner’s guide.
 Read my step-by-step instructions on how to use a VPN to unblock these streaming services!

 - Select one of the Champions League streaming services I’ve listed above.